 I can’t wait to destroy you.

 Krul’Dar, a dozen yards away, started in alarm.
 Kor’Thank had lost his sword—a sure sign he was in dire straits.
-He turned to the royal escort—the squad of Indashi guardsmen assigned to accompany Kor’Thank.
-They were chatting and playing boulder-parchment-blades, bored as usual by Kor’Thank’s workout.
+He turned to the royal escort, but they were busy chatting and playing boulder-parchment-blades, bored as usual by Kor’Thank’s workout.

 “NO!”
 Kor’Thank roared.
 “NOCK YOUR BOW AND I’LL PUNCH YOU IN THE ARM!”
-He ducked a sweeping slash and threw a leg-kick, splitting an Orc’s femur into red-washed jags that poked through the skin.
-It went down screaming and spitting.
+He ducked a sweeping slash and threw a leg-kick, splitting a third Orc’s femur into red-washed jags that poked through it skin.

-The guardsmen, some of whom had snatched an arrow from their quivers, re-holstered their missiles just as quickly.
-An arm-punch from Kor’Thank was no small thing; it would mean a month in a sling, followed by half a year of rehabilitation.
-When exchanging fisticuffs with Kor’Thank, there was no such thing as “blocking a strike.”
+The guardsmen, all of whom had snatched an arrow from their quivers, holstered their missiles just as quickly.
+An arm-punch from Kor’Thank would mean a month in a sling, followed by half a year of rehabilitation.
+If you were sparring with Kor’Thank, there was no such thing as “blocking a strike.”

 “COME AT ME!”
-Kor’Thank yelled.
-He reached under another Orc’s kilt, yanked its genitals off, and blattered it across the face with its own scrotum.
+Kor’Thank reached under a fifth Orc’s kilt, yanked its genitals off, and blattered it across the face with its own scrotum.
 “GIVE ME A CHALLENGE, GODS DAMN YOU!”
-He dropped an assailant with a left hook to the liver, then stuffed a fistful of its own cock into its mouth.
-The king slipped a stab, gouged a throat, and ripped out a gore-covered vertebra.
+He dropped another attacker with a hook to the liver.
+The king slipped a stab, gouged a throat, and ripped out a string of gore-covered vertebra.

-Finally, there was but a single Orc left.
-It lay on its belly, face turned sideways.
+The last Orc lay on its belly, face turned sideways.
 Its eyes were closed but it was still alive, evidenced by the rise and fall of its green torso.

-Kor’Thank knelt down, pulling its head back by its warrior’s queue.
+Kor’Thank knelt, lifting its head up by pulling back on its warrior’s queue.
 The Orc’s eyes fluttered open.
 Its fearsome underbite hung loosely down.
-Its fangs—they would typically extend an inch up its cheeks—barely touched its upper lip.
+Its lower set of fangs fangs—which would extend an inch up its cheeks if its mouth were closed—barely touched its upper lip.

-“You picked the wrong day to raise my ire,” he hissed, shaking the Orc by its queue.
+“You picked the wrong day to raise my ire,” Kor’Thank hissed, shaking the Orc by its queue.
 “Where’s your horde?
 WHERE?”

 Kor’Thank shook it again.
 “Lies—LIES!”
 He stood up, pulling the Orc by its hair until its feet dangled above the earth.
 “WHERE ARE THEY???”

-Kor’Thank dropped the Orc and it fell to its knees, rubbing its leathery skull with yellowed claws.
-The king stared at the monster, his chest heaving in heavy pants.
+Kor’Thank dropped the monster and it fell to its knees, rubbing its leathery skull with yellowed claws.
+The king stared down at it, his chest heaving in heavy pants.
 Two years ago, he’d repelled an offensive by the Orc Alliance.
-Now, stragglers were all that was left.
-Mopping them up was a task suited for first-year guardsmen.
-They could use the practice; he’d had plenty.
+Now, all that was left were these rag-tag stragglers.
+Mopping them up was a task for first-year guardsmen; they could use the practice, as he’d had plenty.

 So let them do it.